Friedman-Ramanujan functions in random hyperbolic geometry and application to spectral gaps I: Local topological types of loops

 The surface $S(\gamma)$ is a subsurface of $X$, possibly with a boundary, filled by $\gamma$.
 It does not depend on the choice of $\epsilon >0$, in the sense that the filled surfaces obtained using two small values of $\epsilon$ are isotopic.
 Similarly, the metric on $X$ is solely used to define the regular neighbourhood, and replacing it by another metric yields the same filled surface, up to isotopy.
 The notion of filled surface only depends on the topology of the loop $\gamma$ within the topological surface $X$.

 The boundary of $S(\gamma)$ is a family of simple loops, which we orient so that $S(\gamma)$ lies on the left side of each boundary components.
-The motivation for introducing $S(\gamma)$ is that the boundary the surface filled by $\gamma$ is (almost) a multi-curve, and can hence be dealt with using Mirzakhani's tools (almost because pairs of these boundary loops might satisfy $\gamma_1 \homo \gamma_2^{-1}$ whenever there is a cylinder in $X \setminus S(\gamma)$).
+The motivation for introducing $S(\gamma)$ is that the boundary the surface filled by $\gamma$ is (almost) a multi-curve, and can hence be dealt with using Mirzakhani's tools (almost because there are two boundary loops $\gamma_1$ and $\gamma_2$ such that $\gamma_1$ is homotopic to $\gamma_2^{-1}$ whenever there is a cylinder in $X \setminus S(\gamma)$).

-\begin{exa} The surface filled by a simple essential loop is a cylinder.
+\begin{exa} The surface filled by a simple non-contractible loop is a cylinder.
 If $\gamma$ is a loop with exactly one self-intersection, then $S(\gamma)$ is a pair of pants. \end{exa}

 Three examples of loops and their filled surfaces are represented in \cref{fig:filled_ex}.
 Note that, in the first example of \cref{fig:filled_non_simple}, we added a disk to the regular neighbourhood to form the filled surface.
 In the last picture, we replaced the filled surface by another isotopic surface, for the sake of readability.